 You’ll need to transition your Slack integrations & workflows onto Microsoft Teams:

 You’ll need to work out what functionality you will lose, if any, by moving off Slack.
 Ask your Slack users what integrations they use and workflows they’ve built into Slack that need to be replicated into Microsoft Teams.
 If the integration is not available for Microsoft Teams yet, you may need to find a workaround solution or a different SaaS provider entirely.

 Remember that in general, people will be adverse to losing the app they live in all day, without a good reason.
 This effort may take many weeks or months of careful planning.

 Collaboration apps are extremely personalized and users will have their favorite integrations and bots that they use and rely on, day in day out.
 In the long term, planning to support two or more messaging environments, like Slack and Microsoft Teams gives your UC strategy more flexibility, as long as everyone can work together across different chat platforms.
 That’s where Mio can help.

-Mio keeps everyone chatting and collaborating in their existing Slack workspaces and their Microsoft Teams environments, while federating messaging across all platforms.
+Mio keeps everyone chatting and collaborating in their existing Slack workspaces and their Microsoft Teams environments while federating messaging across all platforms.
 This truly is the best of both worlds.
-Everyone gets to collaborate they way they prefer, without the need for a big migration plan.
+Everyone gets to collaborate the way they prefer, without the need for a big migration plan.